|Nutrition Facts (per serving)|

 Mashed turnips are a less starchy, more sharply flavored alternative to mashed potatoes.
 They have a bit of bite that is delightful alongside roasted meats of all kinds and are particularly well-suited to serving with lamb.
-"Neeps", as they call them in Scotland, is a prized side dish served with hearty stews, in addition to other meat dishes.
+"Neeps," as they call them in Scotland, is a prized side dish served with hearty stews and other slow-cooked and meat dishes.

 Rinse and peel the turnips.
-Cut them into large, even pieces (keeping them pretty much the same size will help ensure that they cook at the same rate).
+Cut them into large, even pieces, which will help ensure that they cook at the same rate.
 Put the turnip chunks in a pot, cover them with cold water, and bring to a boil.
-Add enough salt to the cooking water so it tastes just noticeably salty (yes, you'll add salt at the end, but salt in the cooking water will help bring out the best flavor in the turnips themselves, and limit how much salt you add at the end, when it tends to make a dish taste more salty rather than seasoned).
+Salt the water.

-Meanwhile, gently heat the milk in a small saucepan over low heat (or in a microwave-safe container for 15 seconds on high power).
+Meanwhile, gently heat the milk in a saucepan over low heat (or in a microwave-safe container for 15 seconds at a time on high power).
 Add the butter and melt it into the milk.
 Set aside.

-Drain the turnips thoroughly, return them to the pot, and place the pot over medium-low heat.
-Shake the pot slowly, but constantly, to keep the turnips moving (and not browning), for about 3 minutes to dry them out a bit.
+Drain the turnips thoroughly, return them to the pot, placing it over medium-low heat.
+Shake the pot slowly, but constantly, to keep the turnips moving (but not browning), for about 3 minutes to dry them out a bit.
 This will prevent them from becoming watery.

 Stir the warmed milk and melted butter into the mashed turnips.
-Add salt to taste (don't be shy, salt is the key to bringing out the best in all root vegetables!).
-Serve the mashed turnips hot, or at least quite warm.
+Add salt to taste; don't be shy, salt is the key to bringing out the best in all root vegetables.
+Serve hot.
+Enjoy!